 Online Bachelor's Degree in Radiology: Program Information

 Radiologic technicians can receive advanced education through a Bachelor of Science in Radiologic Science degree program, many of which are available online.
-Through the bachelor's degree program, students can gain skills in magnetic resonance imaging (MRI), computerized tomography (CT), mammography and patient care.
+Through the bachelor's degree program, students can gain specialized skills in magnetic resonance imaging (MRI), computerized tomography (CT), mammography and patient care.